nolanlawson/blob-util/README.md

 <script src="blob-util.js"></script>
 ```

-Now you have a `window.blobUtil` object that contains the API.
-Or if you don't like
-globals, you can use Browserify.
+Now you have a `window.blobUtil` object.
+Or if you don't like globals, you can use Browserify.

 Quick Start
 --------